iturn/etherium-docker-testnet/README.md

 Keystore Files can be found in ./files/keystore Connect myetherwallet to the private testnet and obtain the private key for use in metamask if desired

-To unlock an account for lets say Truffle migrations use the docker command below to go into the geth container and run unlock and get first address that now is unlocked
+To unlock an account for lets say Truffle migrations or other testing use the docker command (Interact with geth via commandline) below to go into the geth container and run the commands shown below to unlock and get first address

 ```
 web3.personal.unlockAccount(web3.personal.listAccounts[0],"1234",15000);
 web3.personal.listAccounts[0];
 ```

----

 ## Interact with geth via commandline